DinoChiesa/Apigee-Example-Custom-Attributes/README.md

 Configuring the set of API Products with the various operations is one step in configuring access to APIs.
 The next step is to grant access to these products to one or more applications - this is done via app credentials.
-In Apigee, you need to configure an App authorized for a product, to get a set of credentials.
+In Apigee, you need to configure an App as authorized for a product, to get a set of credentials.
 This is typically done in the self-service developer portal (aka API Catalog).
 After obtaining credentials, the developer embeds the credentials into the app, and sends those credentials along with API requests.